-- 1.1 Supervisory Officers, Principals and Managers will ensure that all staff, volunteers and others providing services and programs on behalf of the Board have received training in the requirements of the Integrated Accessibility Standards including the Standards related to Information and Communications. - 1.2 Initial training will be completed by January 1, 2014.
+- 1.1 Supervisory Officers, Principals and Managers will ensure that all staff, volunteers and others providing services and programs on behalf of the Board have received training in the requirements of the Integrated Accessibility Standards including the Standards related to Information and Communications. - 1.2 New employees will receive their training in the requirements of the Integrated Accessibility Standards at the time of their hiring through online completion of the Accessibility Standards for Customer Service, Human Rights Code and The Integrated Accessibility Standards, and Accessibility Awareness Training for Educators modules, as applicable to their employee group.